Semi-Slav Defense

 Black is threatening to capture the white pawn on c4 and hold it with ...b7–b5.
 White can avoid this in a number of ways.
 About 80% of games continue 5.Bg5 or 5.e3: the former constitutes a sharp pawn sacrifice, while the latter restricts the dark-squared bishop from its natural to g5.
-Other possible moves are 5.Qb3, 5.g3 and 5.cxd5, the last of which, after 5...exd5, leads to a line of the QGD Exchange Variation where White's early Nf3 enables Black's queen bishop to freely develop, which should give equality (ECO codes D43 and D45).
+Other possible moves are 5.Qb3, 5.g3 and 5.cxd5, the last of which, after 5...exd5, leads to a line of the QGD Exchange Variation where White's early Nf3 enables Black's queen bishop to freely develop, which should give (ECO codes D43 and D45).
 5.Bf4 is considered somewhat inaccurate, as 5...dxc4 is favorable for Black.

 The Semi-Slav is designated by codes D43 through D49 in Encyclopaedia of Chess Openings.

 First moves and possible deviations

 It is possible to reach the Semi-Slav through many move orders.
 White may start the game with either 1.d4, 1.Nf3 or even 1.c4, keeping the possibility of a Semi-Slav open.
 Black can choose different combinations of ...d5, ...c6, ...e6 and ...Nf6 as well in order to avoid certain variations or to open up some new opportunities of his own.
 This chapter looks at the first moves of the game from Black's point of view, assuming that he would prefer to play the Semi-Slav.